-The Harry C. Trexler Library houses the College's primary collection of information resources including books, journals, videotapes, government documents, and electronic databases.
-The collection of approximately 200,000 books, 140,000 U.S. government documents, 4,400 audio-visual items (including 2,700 film and video titles) and 800 journal subscriptions meets the general instruction and research needs of undergraduate students.
-In addition to the on-site collections, students and faculty have access to the collections of five other Lehigh Valley independent colleges, with combined holdings of more than 1.75 million volumes, as well as to libraries worldwide.
+The Harry C. Trexler Library houses the College's primary collection of information resources including books, journals, both print and electronic, videos, recordings, government documents, and electronic databases.
+The collection of approximately 225,000 volumes, 273,000 U.S. government documents, 14,000 audio visual items (including 6,000 video titles) and 2,000 print journal subscriptions with online access to over 13,000 electronic journals, meets the general instruction and research needs of undergraduate students.
+In addition to the on-site collections, students and faculty have access to the collections of five other Lehigh Valley independent colleges, with combined holdings of more than 1.75 million volumes, as well as to libraries world-wide.
 The OCLC-based interlibrary loan system makes available tens of millions of books and journal articles free or at low cost.
+Trexler Library's membership to the Pennsylvania Academic Library Consortium, Inc. (PALCI) provides students and faculty direct borrowing privileges to over forty academic and research libraries within the Commonwealth and the surrounding area.

-Automated with an integrated library system since 1995, the Library's online catalog provides users with a single access point to search for books, journal articles, documents, audio-visual items and offers gateway access to more than 30 Web-based remote databases.
-More than 80 CD-ROM databases provide specialized searching tools in disciplines taught at Muhlenberg.
-Multimedia workstations allow students to search text, audio, and video.
+Automated with an integrated library system since 1995, the Library's online catalog provides users with a single access point to search for books, journal articles, documents, audio-visual items and offers gateway access to more than 90 Web-based remote databases.
+More than 40 CD-ROM databases provide specialized searching tools in disciplines taught at Muhlenberg.

 Built in 1988, Trexler Library offers a modern and gracious facility combined with varieties of seating and study space to meet the needs of individual and group work.
-Also included in the building are a Curriculum Laboratory serving the Education Department, a Faculty Center for Teaching, three classrooms (one with satellite downlinking facility), a peer tutorial room, two PC labs, and a library classroom used for instruction in research techniques.
+Also included in the building are a Curriculum Laboratory serving the Education Department, a peer tutorial room, two PC Labs, the Writing Center, the Polling Center, two classrooms (one designed as an AV viewing room), and a library classroom used for instruction in research techniques.
 The Library is open 108 hours per week with additional hours provided during exam periods.
 Automated reserve services make available course-related readings.
 A program of course-integrated instruction pairs librarians with instructors to combine information-gathering and evaluating skills into the curriculum with the goal of making Muhlenberg students information literate.